HTTP-RPC/Kilo/README.md

 Otherwise, the target is assumed to be a bean interface, and the value is assumed to be a map.
 The return value is an implementation of the given interface that maps accessor methods to entries in the map.
 Property values are adapted as described above.

-For example, given the following declaration:
+For example, given the following interface:

 ```java
 public interface TreeNode {